gunnbr/SIDish/README.md

 * Only pulse waves are supported
 * No percussion sounds are available
 * Only 3 voices are supported
-* All 3 timers of the 328 are used, which no possibility of using htem for anything else I don't think there's anything wrong with the Miduino at all, I just wanted to see if I could do any better.
+* All 3 timers of the 328 are used, which no possibility of using them for anything else I don't think there's anything wrong with the Miduino at all, I just wanted to see if I could do any better.

 ## Status